 (Solanum sisymbriifolium); aka litchi tomato, Morelle de Balbis, vila-vila, sticky nightshade, red buffalo-bur, or the fire-and-ice plant; Minimum 50 seeds

 Bushes grow to 5 feet with sprawling branches and are covered with spines that require care when handling (similar to raising raspberries or gooseberries.)
 High in anti-oxidants, the uniquely flavored sweet berries are medium sized, red on the outside and orange inside.
-Berries grow inside a spiny, green husk that browns and shrinks when dry.
+Berries grow inside a spiny, green husk that browns and shrinks as it dries.
 When the fruit is ripe it is easily removed from the stem.
-Prolific, plants produced until frost.
+Prolific, plants produce until frost.
 Low maintenance.
 A magnet for tomato hornworms and Colorado potato beetles.

 Nutritional information from the 2015 paper Phytonutrient content of Solanum sisymbriifolium Lam. berries in The Journal of Food Composition & Analysis'